aeternity/protocol/node/api/channels_api_usage.md

   * `channel_snapshot_tx`
 * mutually authenticated transactions - all the rest

-When a client is prompted to authenticate an update, one is expected to either agree to it with an authentication or to abort it.
-Depending on the source of the update - the other FSM might receive a message or not.
+When a client is prompted to authenticate an update, it is expected to either agree to it with an authentication or to abort it.
+Depending on the source of the update, the other FSM might receive a message or not.
 If it was this client that triggered the pending update - the other FSM is not aware of it yet.
 In this case no message is sent to the other FSM.
-If the other party has started the update and has already authenticated it, our client can still either authenticate or abort it.
-If aborted - the FSM will inform the other party that the update had been rejected, sending an abort conflict message.
+If the other party started the update and has already authenticated it, our client can still either authenticate or abort it.
+If aborted - the FSM will inform the other party that the update was rejected, sending an abort conflict message.

-If the update has been aborted, the FSM returns to the last co-authenticated state and enters an `open` state, waiting for a new update to be initiated.
+If the update is aborted, the FSM returns to the last co-authenticated state and enters an `open` state, waiting for a new update to be initiated.
 Since there is no previous stable state before the channel initial transaction, the `channel_create_tx` can not be aborted.
-It is the initiator that produces it so if the responder had different expectations for it, one is expected to close the connection instead.
+It is the initiator that produces it so if the responder had different expectations for it, it is better to close the connection instead.
 Then it can be reopened with a different set of opening arguments.

-The request for aborting an update is the same, no matter if the pending update had been triggered by the other party or not.
+The request for aborting an update is the same, no matter whether or not the pending update was triggered by the other party.

 When there is a pending udpate, waiting for the client to approve, one can also abort it using the same method one would use for providing the